 I’ve not forgotten the good you’ve done.

-You were there for and came back when no one else would listen.
+You were there for me and returned when no one else would listen.
 You were my strength and voice when fear consumed my heart.

 Appreciate Police Officers Rescue from Domestic Violence